wattsworth/joule/docs/using_joule.rst

     # How often to flush stream data to database
     InsertPeriod = 5

-    # How often to remove old data (from Stream keep settings)
+    # How often to remove old data (from DataStream keep settings)
     CleanupPeriod = 60

     # Keep the most recent N lines in each module log